What is Shopify dropshipping?

 Because of the major success of Oberlo, Shopify now includes it with new stores, without even having to install the app yourself!

 In the past, I have always liked the functionality of Oberlo's.
 The only problem I had was how you were forced to work through AliExpress, which is known for long shipping times to many locations.
-However, Oberlo has added more suppliers from around the world to mitigate this problem.
+However, Oberlo has added more dropshipping suppliers from around the world to mitigate this problem.

-Overall, you can browse through a vast catalog of products in different categories.
+Overall, you can browse through a vast catalog of new products in different categories.
 You can select where you want to ship the products, so you don't have to worry about any such problems later on.

 With each product listing, you also get info on the number of stores currently offering it, and even the number of orders of the product through other Oberlo-enabled stores.
 This gives you great leverage and a tool to only pick the products that actually sell.